“A wonderfully welcoming, family-run hotel with Eastern-chic décor, in the heart of Chania’s atmospheric Turkish quarter”

 - Shopping / markets

 - Traditional cultures

 Four of the rooms have a double and a single bed, and are fine for small families.
-Two of these have their single bed on a mezzanine level, so are great for those with older children (for younger kids these high-perched sleeperies are a definite no-no).
-Cramped bathrooms and lack of lay down space could be a problem for parents with young babies who require frequent nappy changes.
+Two of these have their single bed on a mezzanine level, so are great for those with older children.
+Cramped bathrooms and lack of space could be a problem for parents with younger children.
 Children are free if sharing their parents' bed.